tencent cloud

 }

-For example, if you want to obtain all the Vip elements in VipList, you can use the JSONPath syntax $.data.Response.Result.Routers[*].VipList[0].Vip.
+For example, to obtain all VIP addresses in the VipList, you can use the JSONPath syntax $.data.Response.Result.Routers[*].VipList[0].Vip.

-In some scenes, multiple objects in a JSON struct need to be concatenated during data processing to facilitate transfer to the downstream for further operations.
-The following syntax can be used:
+In certain scenarios, you need to merge multiple objects in a JSON struct during data processing to deliver them to downstream systems for further operations.
+Consider the following format:

 {